 While most of us spend most of the day trying to balance between our personal lives and work, it is quite unfortunate that we don’t mind about our literal sense of balance.
-The way you balance can significantly improve your mental state, as well as physical ability.
+The way you balance can significantly improve your mental state, as well as your physical ability.
 Balancing can help you improve focus, prevent future injuries, and relieve stress.
 Yoga has proved to be one of the best ways to improve balance.
 It involves several balance poses which can be done with your hands, feet, or even your head.

 Falls are a serious risk to seniors, but activities like yoga can help improve balance and reduce the risk of falling.
 Learn how yoga can improve your balance and keep you safe.
 Here are some poses that can challenge your musculoskeletal system and help you build better balance.